 This 28-page publication offers a step-by-step guide to forest owners in getting timber from their conifer forests to the market place.

 Frances McHugh, Teagasc Forestry Development Officer explained; “planning a timber harvest needs to begin in good time, ideally a few years out from the actual harvest.”
 She added; “gaining knowledge of timber assortments and products, the paperwork involved, the potential buyers, along with required preparation in the forest, all need a significant lead in time”.

 The key messages for owners considering forest management and timber sales are set out in this booklet; start the process in good time, get good advice, engage people who will work for the benefit of the forest and make sure to have a good contract in place to ensure a successful outcome.
 This approach will greatly help in optimising your valuable forest resource.

-This excellent booklet full of valuable, practical tips can be found in this section: Harvesting and Selling Timber from Conifer Forests
+This excellent booklet full of valuable, practical tips is available from Teagasc at

-Hard copies are also available from your local Forestry Adviser.
+Hard copies are also available from the Teagasc Forestry Development Department.